-PUMP is a collaborative effort between Center for Academic Success and Excellence, the Fellowships Office, and the Honors College that pairs Mizzou third and fourth year students with first and second year students to share their strategies for navigating college successfully.
+PUMP is a collaborative effort between Center for Academic Success & Excellence, the Fellowships Office, and the Honors College that pairs Mizzou third and fourth-year students with first and second-year students to share their strategies for navigating college successfully.

 PUMP strives to foster positive peer-mentor relationships that can contribute to a student’s sense of belonging and well-being as well as inspire growth and accomplishment.